open-telemetry/oteps/text/0148-sampling-probability.md

 The variables are:

-- **`H`**: The head inclusion probability of the parent context that is in effect, independent of whether the parent context was sampled, the reciprocal of the parent context's effective adjusted count.
+- **`H`**: The head inclusion probability of the parent context that is in effect, independent of whether the parent context was sampled
 - **`I`**: The inflationary sampling probability for the span being started.
 - **`D`**: The decision probability for whether to start a new sub-root.